hh/org/blog/content/blog/rerouting-container-registries-with-envoy.md

 ## Final thoughts {#final-thoughts}

 I'm learning that Envoy is highly flexible and seemly limitless in it's capabilities.

-It's exciting to see Envoy being adopted in many places, it's usecases, and implementations.
+It's exciting to see Envoy being adopted in so many places - moreover to see the diverse usecases and implementations.

 Big shout out to Zach for pairing on this with a few different aspects and attempts!
 (Zach is cool)